Praadnya/Praadnya/README.md

-# Hi there, I'm Prannay! 👋
+# Hello everybody, I'm Praadnya! 👋

 As a dedicated and enthusiastic individual, my interests and skills revolve around the exciting fields of Artificial Intelligence, Machine Learning, Data Analytics, Python programming.
 With a passion for problem-solving and continuous learning, I am committed to exploring the frontiers of technology and leveraging these skills to create innovative solutions that positively impact the world.
 Let's connect and collaborate to shape a smarter and more secure future.